asaikali/modern-spring-on-kubernetes/aot/README.md

 ### [quotes-native app](quotes-native/README.md)
 Example shows how to build JIT(JVM) and Native Java images with Spring Native and GraalVM.
 It follows the same `Quotes` application used throughout this workshop.

-Instructions show you how to build/run both application and container images, using either `Gradle` or `Maven`.
+Instructions show you how to build/run both application and container images using `Maven`.